-The Mineral occurs in crystalline masses of a pale green colour, the cavities and parts of the surface being covered with minute white hair-like crystals; the fracture is sacharoidal, and of a sea-green colour.
+THE Mineral occurs in crystalline masses of a pale green colour, the cavities and parts of the surface being covered with minute white hair-like crystals; the fracture is sacharoidal, and of a sea-green colour.
 The hardness is about 2; the taste metallic astringent; powder white; readily soluble in water.
-When gently heated it melts in its water of crystallization, afterwards intumexing, and leaving a buff-coloured mass resembling pumice, which is infusible before the blow-pipe, giving off sulphurous acid, and turning brown on the surface owing to the per-oxidation of the iron present.
+When gently heated it melts in its water of crystallization, afterwards intumexing, and leaving a buff-coloured mass resembling pumice, which is infusible before the blow-pipe, giving off sulphurous acid, and turning brown on the surface owing to the per-oxidation of the import. of the iron present.

-The following shows the average composition:-
+The following shows the average composition :---

+a a cougo componente D

-• 1 Per cent.
+Per cent.

 Aluminium Sulphate 30.05

 Nickel Sulphate 11.60

 Magnesium Sulphate 4.95

-Lime Sulphate 4.77
+Linie Sulphate 4.77

 Iron (Ferrous), Sulphate 3.57

 Water 44.90

-99.81
+-,

+99.81^{-1}

-Metallic Nickel 4.40
+Metallic Nickel $4 \cdot 40$

-Metallic Zinc 1.93
+Metallic Zinc